corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node-operations-upgrade-cordapps.md

 {{< warning >}}

-To be compatible with Corda Enterprise, CorDapps need to bundle database migration scripts.
+To be compatible with Corda: Enterprise Edition , CorDapps need to bundle database migration scripts.
 See [database management scripts](../../../../../en/platform/corda/4.9/enterprise/cordapps/database-management.md) for more information.

 {{< /warning >}}